HonorCodes/CobblemonSmartRespawn/README.md

 # CobblemonSmartRespawn
-### Quick KubeJS scripts that "intelligenty" respawn cobblemon.

-Specifically, I wanted to create something that would be able to respawn/destroy cobblemon regardless of the enabled option:
-  "savePokemonToWorld": true,
-And also avoid using an @kill command, like CobbleSweeper does (which is disruptive, drops loot, and makes death sounds).

-## I've added a few variables for anyone to adjust:
-// Calculate frequency of checks.
-Turn this up if you're experiencing tick-lag.
+### Intelligent Cobblemon Respawning with KubeJS

+CobblemonSmartRespawn provides KubeJS scripts to intelligently respawn or remove Cobblemon entities, regardless of whether `"savePokemonToWorld": true` is enabled in your configuration.
+Unlike solutions like CobbleSweeper, this approach avoids using disruptive commands such as `@kill` which cause loot drops and death sounds.

+## Customizable Variables

+Several variables are available for user adjustment:

+### Check Frequency

+Controls how often the script checks for Cobblemon entities.
+Increase this value if you experience server tick lag.
-// Do not change the "20 *" unless you know what you're doing--this is to calculate for the tick times
+**Default:** `CHECK_FREQUENCY_TICKS = 20 * 30;` (do not change the `20 *` unless you're familiar with Minecraft tick timings)
-// Default: 20 * 30;
-CHECK_FREQUENCY_TICKS

-// Cobblemon psuedo-spawncap.
-Since there's no real "spawncap" for cobblemon, I've
-// calculated it via:
-// (("maximumSliceDistanceFromPlayer"-"minimumSliceDistanceFromPlayer")/16) * SPAWN_SENSITIVITY
-// where those variables are grabbed from the user's cobblemon/main.js config for spawn range.
-// A lower value will decrease the amount of Cobblemon needed within the user's maximumSliceDistanceFromPlayer
-// needed to trigger an entity-age check
-// Default: 4.0;
-SPAWN_SENSITIVITY

-// If the psuedo-spawncap is reached, check to see if there is an entity over the  minute age
-// defined by this variable.
-If they are older than this, then they will get culled,
-// assuming they are not on the PROTECTED_SPECIES list.
+### Spawn Sensitivity

+Estimates a pseudo-spawn cap, since Cobblemon does not have a true spawn cap.
+The cap is calculated using:
+`( {maximumSliceDistanceFromPlayer} - {minimumSliceDistanceFromPlayer} / 16 ) * {SPAWN_SENSITIVITY}`
+where these values are fetched from your Cobblemon `main.js` config.
+Lower sensitivity reduces the number of Cobblemon near the player required to trigger entity age checks.
+**Default:** `SPAWN_SENSITIVITY = 4.0`

+### Maximum Alive Ticks

+If the pseudo-spawn cap is reached, entities older than the specified tick limit are culled—unless they are part of the protected species list.
-// Do not change the "20 * 60 *", unless you know what you're doing
+**Default:** `MAX_ALIVE_TICKS = 20 * 60 * 3;` (do not modify the `20 * 60 *` unless you understand Minecraft tick timings)
-// Default: 20 * 60 * 3;
-MAX_ALIVE_TICKS

-// Amount of cobblemon able to be culled per-check.
-// It will be rare that you'll hit this number, unless your spawn ticks are VERY aggressive.
-// Default: 5;
-CULL_PER_CHECK

-// Paths for Cobblemon config files
-COBBLE_CFG_PATHS

-// Cobblemon to protect.
-// By default, I've included shinies, legendaries, owned, and cobblemon you're in a fight with.
-PROTECTED_SPECIES
+### Cull Amount Per Check

+Sets the number of Cobblemon that may be removed each check.
+You’ll rarely reach this limit unless spawn checks are extremely frequent.
+**Default:** `CULL_PER_CHECK = 5;`

+### Configuration Paths

+Specify the paths for your Cobblemon configuration files.
+Example: `COBBLE_CFG_PATHS`

+### Protected Species

+Defines Cobblemon protected from culling.
+The default list includes shinies, legendaries, owned Cobblemon, and those currently in battle.
+Example: `PROTECTED_SPECIES`